Title

 The Expanded Breastfeeding Promotion Act of 2009 is a Philippine law that promotes and supports breastfeeding by requiring lactation stations in all facilities, granting break intervals for nursing employees, integrating breastfeeding education in curricula, and implementing a comprehensive public education program.

-The State adopts rooming-in as a national policy to encourage, protect, and support the practice of breastfeeding, creating an environment that fulfills the basic physical, emotional, and psychological needs of mothers and infants.
+The State adopts rooming-in as a national policy to encourage, protect, and support breastfeeding by creating an environment where the physical, emotional, and psychological needs of mothers and infants are fulfilled through rooming-in and breastfeeding.

-Expenses incurred by private facilities in complying with the Act are deductible for income tax purposes up to twice the actual amount incurred in the taxable period when expenses were incurred.
-Facilities must secure a 'Working Mother-Baby-Friendly Certificate' from the Department of Health to avail of this incentive.
+Compliance expenses are deductible for income tax purposes up to twice the actual amount incurred, applicable for the taxable period when incurred.
+Facilities must secure a “Working Mother-Baby-Friendly Certificate” from DOH to be filed with the Bureau of Internal Revenue before they can avail of the incentive.

 Analyze Cases Smarter, Faster